-Currently, I’m using ISE 14.5 for the Digilent boards, Quartus 13.0SP1 for the pre-Cyclone V boards, and Quartus 13.1 for the Cyclone-V boards – all on Linux.
-The toolchains will work the same on Windows, but the PDP2011 project includes a couple of utilities to compile Macro-11 sources into VHDL representation of rom and ram that are built to run on Linux – they can be converted to work on Windows or run under Cygwin etc, but I can’t support you if you run into problems with that.
-The same goes for copying disk images to the sd cards.
+Currently, I’m using ISE 14.5 for the Digilent boards, Quartus 13.0SP1 for the pre-Cyclone IV boards, and Quartus 20.1 for the newer boards – all on Linux.
+The toolchains will probably work mostly the same on Windows, but I don’t have access to a Windows machine, so I can’t help you with it if you run into trouble.

 Loading a bit stream

 The first thing to check after you’ve managed to load one of the bitstreams into a board is whether or not it is communicating on the serial port – or if the embedded terminal is.
 Connect a serial port, and set it to 9600, 8 data bits, 1 stop bit, no parity.
 On Linux, minicom is the terminal software of choice; for Windows, hyperterm is the easiest to find (most people like Putty better though).
 Not sure what the current thing on the latest versions of Windows is (mentioning hyperterm probably shows my age…).